-Since the last local review, the Council has received no evidence of new trends or concerns in the land based market it regulates.
-The Government review highlights that the steady industry growth and shift to online have seen neither a marked increase in overall gambling participation, nor an increase in population problem gambling rates.
+Since the last local review, the Council has received no evidence of new trends or concerns in the land-based market it regulated.
+The Government white paper highlights that the steady industry growth and shift to online gambling has seen neither a market increased in overall gambling participation, nor an increase in population gambling rates.